cielaton/My-college-knowledge/Probability and Statistics for Engineering/Lesson 1/Populations, Samples and Processes/Populations, Samples and Processes.md

 **Ex**: x = Brand of calculator owned by a student.

 ##### Observation data:
-- Univariate data set consists of observations on a single variable
+- Univariate data set consists of observations on a **single variable**
+- Bivariate: Two variable
+- Multivariate: More than one variable (included Bivariate).